 There are other options available to the new DJ or DJ looking for a compact controller.
 Let’s check out some other choices.

-If the extra bells and whistles of the drum machine is a feature you are not excited about the Mixtrack Pro 3 is another solid Serato controller.
+If the extra bells and whistles of the drum machine are a feature you are not excited about the Mixtrack Pro FX is another solid Serato controller.

 - Very long pitch faders for beatmatching.

 - Offers excellent features at a very affordable price.

 - Comes with intro software so you’ll need to budget for an upgrade.

 The Traktor Kontrol S2 Mk3 is another controller that comes with full version software.
 The S2 Mk3 is a high-quality controller with excellent features.

 - Clean design with a refined and logical layout.